 Today, the electricity system continues to be the backbone of B.C.’s economy and our quality of life, serving approximately 1.9 million customers throughout the province.

-BC Hydro electricity is currently among the most competitively priced in North America — largely because of our heritage hydroelectric projects, the costs of which have been depreciated and now produce electricity at a very low cost to ratepayers.
-Hydroelectricity also helps provide an electricity supply in B.C. that is 93 per cent clean — an achievement that few jurisdictions in the world can claim.
+Our electricity is currently among the most competitively priced in North America — largely because of our heritage hydroelectric projects, the costs of which have been depreciated.
+Those projects now produce electricity at a very low cost to ratepayers.
+Hydroelectricity also helps provide an electricity supply in B.C. that's 93 per cent clean — an achievement that few jurisdictions in the world can claim.

-As impressive as British Columbia’s hydroelectric heritage is, it will not be enough to meet the electricity needs of future generations.
+As impressive as B.C.’s hydroelectric heritage is, it will not be enough to meet the electricity needs of future generations.
 As our province and economy continue to grow, so will our demand for electricity.

-That’s why BC Hydro is constructing Site C. The project is about making smart choices today to ensure a secure and reliable source of electricity for the future.
+That’s why we're building Site C. The project is about making smart choices today to ensure a secure and reliable source of electricity for the future.
 Site C will build on our province’s hydroelectric legacy, contributing to our economic prosperity and quality of life for generations to come.